Welcome to Seasons Art Class, Milton Keynes; Courses

 For beginners who may have never picked up a pencil or paintbrush since school or similar, these drawing techniques give you all the building blocks for good composition, scale, shading and depth.

-We will teach you about simple observational sketching and help you to produce standard shapes to create complete and accurate representations, using the likes of a drawing grid.
-You will also develop a good understanding of perspective.
+We will look at simple observational sketching and help you produce standard shapes to create complete and accurate representations, using the likes of a drawing grid, and a developed good understanding of perspective.

 In general, basic proportions follow a formula that enables most things to be accurately reproduced and the Milton Keynes Seasons Art Class Course will give you all the tools to sketch and draw to a good standard.